Gosford Park: Plot

-The body is soon discovered, and the bumbling Inspector Thompson and competent Constable Dexter arrive to investigate.
-Henry visits Lady Sylvia for another tryst, despite her husband having just been murdered ("I suppose life must go on," she sighs as she removes her earrings) and is revealed to be an American actor posing as Weissman's Scottish valet as research for an upcoming role in a Charlie Chan movie set in England, which Weissman is researching via this visit.
-It is discovered that Sir William was poisoned before being stabbed, and Mrs Croft, the head cook, tells her staff about Sir William's history of raping his female factory workers; those who became pregnant were forced to give their babies up for adoption, or else lose their jobs.
+After the body is discovered, bumbling Inspector Thompson and competent Constable Dexter arrive to investigate.
+It is discovered that Sir William was poisoned before being stabbed.
+Mrs Croft, the head cook, tells her staff about Sir William's history of seducing his female factory workers; those who became pregnant were forced to give their babies up for adoption or lose their jobs.
 Isobel gives Freddie a cheque, which he angrily tears up when confronted by Mabel.
 Inspector Thompson releases the guests without interviewing most of the staff.

-Mary confronts Robert, deducing that he became Lord Stockbridge's valet to gain proximity to Sir William.
-Robert reveals that he is the illegitimate son of Sir William, who gave him to an orphanage two days after his birth, and that his mother, one of his factory workers, died soon after.
-He tells her he did not poison Sir William, and she tells him he could not have killed him through stabbing him as he had already been poisoned to death.
-Robert, by this time, has already discovered that his murder attempt was actually merely stabbing a corpse.
-He grabs and kisses Mary, who leaves right after.
-As the guests and their servants depart, Freddie, his blackmail scheme of Isobel having failed, pursues a partnership with Anthony, whose business venture has ironically been saved by William's death.
-Isobel overhears Rupert callously dismissing his courtship of her when he hears the limits on her inheritance.
-The fired maid, Elsie, accepts a ride to London with Weissman, Novello, and Henry.
+Mary deduces that Lord Stockbridge's valet is the killer.
+When she confronts Parks, he reveals that he is the illegitimate son of Sir William and that his mother was one of his factory workers who died soon after Sir William turned him over to an orphanage.
+It also becomes clear that since Parks did not poison Sir William, he must already have been dead when he was stabbed.
+Parks tells Mary that he is glad that Sir William is dead and does not care who was responsible.

+As the guests and their servants depart, Freddie, his blackmail scheme with Isobel having failed, pursues a partnership with Anthony, whose business venture has been saved by Sir William's death.
+Despite his fondness for her, Rupert's courtship of Isobel is abruptly ended when she overhears his conversation with Mr Blond about the limits on her inheritance.

-Lady Trentham and Lady Sylvia discuss Mrs Croft and Mrs Wilson's long-standing feud, leading Mary to realize Mrs Wilson is Robert's mother.
-She confronts Mrs Wilson, who reveals that she and Mrs Croft are sisters.
-They both had children fathered by Sir William while working at his factory; Mrs Croft kept her baby and lost her job, though the child died in infancy, while Mrs Wilson gave Robert up.
-Realizing he was her son and that he intended to kill his father, Mrs Wilson poisoned Sir William to ensure Robert's only crime would be stabbing a dead body.
-Mrs Croft comforts the heartbroken Mrs Wilson as Mary says goodbye to Robert, saying nothing about his mother or the murder, and the last guests go their separate ways.
+Lady Trentham and Lady Sylvia discuss Mrs Croft and Mrs Wilson's long-standing feud, and Lady Sylvia reveals that Mrs Wilson's surname used to be Parks.
+Mary speaks to Mrs Wilson, who admits that she and Mrs Croft are sisters and both had children by Sir William while working at his factory.
+Mrs Croft kept her baby and lost her job, though the child died in infancy, while Mrs Wilson gave up Robert (Parks).
+Realizing Parks was her son and that he intended to kill his father, she poisoned Sir William to ensure his only crime would be stabbing a dead body.
+Mrs Croft comforts Mrs Wilson as Mary says goodbye to Robert, and the last guests leave.